 Supportive tools.
 In modern organizations, social learning is often supported by technology – from enterprise social networks, to internet access, to videoconferencing tools, and more.
 Ensuring that learners and developers have the most appropriate tools can be an important way to support social learning.
 And physical space shouldn’t be overlooked either – collaborative spaces, project walls, and co-location may be necessary for effective social learning as well.

 Ensuring these factors is an important task for talent development professionals who want to maximize social learning in their organizations.
 Cultivating social learning is an integral part of learning environment design.
 The curated resources below will provide in-depth explanations of the dynamics and frameworks that can help you to conceptualize a learning support strategy.

-Here are the materials I prepared for my concurrent session on cultivating social learning for the 2017 Learning Ecosystems conference.
+Here are the materials I prepared for my concurrent session on cultivating social learning for the 2018 Learning Solutions conference.

-- Cultivating peer-to-peer learning – full slide deck
+- Cultivating Social Learning in Your Ecosystem – full slide deck

 - Social Learning Success Factors: Recommended strategies for promoting social learning – a job aid of steps to take to promote the success factors described above.

 These articles are among my favorites with regard to developing an enterprise social network strategy.
 You’ll notice that an effective strategy is a delicate balance of providing aid and getting out of the way.

 - What We Know About Making Enterprise Social Networks Successful Today.
 By Dion Hinchcliffe (2017)